what-programming-languages-are-used-in-cybersecurity-1

 Understanding coding languages as a cybersecurity professional is essential so you can “speak” the language of those you’re trying to defend an organization from.
 But, it can be hard to know which one you should learn when you’re just starting out in the field.
 Even though hundreds of programming languages are used worldwide, only a few of them are used by cybersecurity professionals.

-Understanding how different programming languages are used in cybersecurity will help you ascertain an attacker’s methodology and mitigate any potential damage.
+Knowing the role of different programming languages in cybersecurity helps you understand an attacker’s approach and prevent potential damage.
 Plus, you can use them to build tools that can defend an organization’s systems and networks against cyberattacks.
 Below, we’ll explore some of the most popular programming languages used in cybersecurity and their applications in the field.

 Command line